Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 ### Structures
 Structs are prefixed with `s_` and named according to their purpose in `PascalCase`.

-If a struct's purpose can't be deduced, name if after a related hex address.
+If a struct's purpose can't be deduced, name it after a related hex address:
 * If used in a global variable: `s_[GlobalVariableHexAddress]`.
 * If used as a parameter type in a function: `s_func_[FunctionHexAddress]`.
 * If used in the field of another struct: `s_[ParentStructName]_[FieldHexOffset]`.

 Struct fields are written in `camelCase` and suffixed with a hexadecimal offset.
-Keeping the offset as part of the name helps track each field's expected offset and to easily determine when any have moved around due to changes.
+Keeping the offset as part of the name helps track each field's expected offset and allows to easily determine if any have moved around due to other changes.

+Bitfields also append the decimal bit index of each field to the field offset.
+The offset used for bitfields should be where the first bit resides, rather than the actual bits offset (eg. bit 8 should use the same field offset as bit 0, but with `_8` appended), as game code normally loads bitfields from the 0 bit and shifts/masks to retrieve values.

-Fields known to be accessed but without a definitive purpose are named `field_[HexOffset]`, while fields completely unknown or which serve as padding are named `unk_[HexOffset]`.
-If the size of a struct is known definitively, use the `STATIC_ASSERT_SIZEOF` macro to enforce it.
+Fields known to be accessed but without a definitive purpose are named `field_[HexOffset]`, while fields completely unknown or which serve as padding are named `unk_[HexOffset]`, if the field is only used to store power-of-2 flag values it can also be renamed to `flags_[HexOffset]`.

+If the size of a struct is known definitively (e.g. from `bzero` usages or loops using the struct), use the `STATIC_ASSERT_SIZEOF` macro to enforce it.

 Example: